How to Install a Chimney Cap

 Chimney caps are protective coverings that prevent water and wildlife from getting into the fireplace.
-Without a chimney cap, water can enter the fireplace's flue (the clay or metal tube that vents smoke and combustion byproducts outside), which can damage the fireplace and surrounding roofing material.
+Unlike the fireplace damper, which keeps cold air from coming down your chimney, a chimney cap is installed on top of the chimney itself.
+Also known as a rain cap, the chimney cap prevents water from entering the fireplace's flue (a clay or metal tube that vents smoke and combustion byproducts outside).
+This can damage the fireplace and surrounding roofing material.
 In addition, nests formed by birds and rodents around or inside the flue can pose a serious fire hazard.

 A chimney may have one flue (single-flue chimneys) or two flues (double-flue chimneys).
 Both can either protrude from the top of the crown (the section of concrete surrounding the flue) or be flush with it.
 Additionally, chimney flues can be square, round, or oval-shaped.
 All of these factors will influence what type of chimney cap you should install.

 Single-flue chimneys that protrude from the crown typically use caps that screw or clamp directly onto the flue.
-Single-flue chimneys that are flush to the crown often require a top-mount chimney cap that covers the entire crown and can be anchored to the crown with masonry screws, construction adhesive, or both.
+Single-flue chimneys that are flush to the crown do not have a space on the flue to attach the chimney cap.
+To install a chimney cap without an exposed flue, use a top-mount chimney cap that covers the entire crown and can be anchored to the crown with masonry screws, construction adhesive, or both.
 Double-flue chimneys also require a top-mount chimney cap.

 Installing a chimney cap involves working on your roof, which can be dangerous.
 Take the following safety measures when working on your roof: